Nasi Lemak

 Nasi Lemak Recipe

-Nasi lemak – Malaysian coconut milk rice, served with crispy anchovies, sambal, hard-boiled eggs, roasted peanuts, and cucumber.
-This is the best and most authentic nasi lemak recipe!
+Nasi Lemak – This iconic Malaysian dish is all about that fragrant coconut milk rice, topped with crispy anchovies, spicy sambal, hard-boiled eggs, roasted peanuts, and fresh cucumber.
+It’s the most authentic and delicious nasi lemak recipe you’ll ever try!

 Prep Time: 30 minutes